epimed/epimed.github.io/index.md

 The organization of the session is explained in the video below:

-* <a href="https://www.youtube.com/watch?v=6TdYMot9KUo" target="_blank">Presentation of the session and organization notes</a> (17 min, <font color="red">in French</font>).
+* <a href="https://youtu.be/s9iq6OIgDTs" target="_blank">Presentation of the session and organization notes</a> (11 min, <font color="red">in French</font>).

-The overall session is structured in 5 theoretical parts with several videos to watch.
+The session is structured in 5 parts with several videos to watch.
 Some of them are optional, depending on your available time and interest.

-For a practical part, we can propose you to study with us a use case of leukemia type classification from real transcriptomic data, probably in format of an online meeting or webinar.
-We would like also to organize online meetings for questions and answers.
+If you have questions or comments, please contact us via the mailing list.

 ### 4.1.
 Introduction to Artificial Intelligence and Machine Learning
 * <a href="https://www.youtube.com/watch?v=Gv9_4yMHFhI" target="_blank">**A Gentle Introduction to Machine Learning**</a> (13 min)